 - The increase in 1 log unit of cFrequency comes with a -0.039 log units decrease of RT. - Utterly uninterpretable! - To get estimates in sensible units we need to back-transform both our predictors and our outcomes. - decentralize cFrequency, and - exponentially-transform logged Frequency and RT. - if necessary, we de-residualize and de-standardize predictors and outcomes.

-Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearities Collinearity What is collinearity Dealing with collinearity
+Building an interpretable model Data exploration Transformation Cading Centering Interactions and modeling of non linearity Collinearity What is collinearity Uthat is collinearity Dealing with collinearity Model Evaluation